AhmedAbdelbary0/CSARCS/README.md

 SQLite3 database (pre-configured for the system)

 ### 2.Running the System
-write this in the command line when in the CSARCS directory: node backend/index.js this starts the server and it will run on http://localhost:3000. after you start the server, access the frontend directory and and launch the index.html file in your browser.
+write this in the command line when in the CSARCS directory: "node backend/index.js" this starts the server and it will run on http://localhost:3000. after you start the server, access the frontend directory and and launch the index.html file in your browser.